Togohogo1-Archive/joshgone-music/docs/additional.md

 <a href="https://github.com/Togohogo1/joshgone-music/releases/tag/v2.0.0" target="_blank", title="Latest Update">:octicons-tag-24: v2.0.0</a>
 </sup>

-Applies the daycore effect
+Applies the daycore effect, opposite of [`nightcore`](#nightcore)

 In terms of this bot, an *effect* is defined as a pitch change or a tempo change in the song.

 The daycore effect is achieved by applying a 20% decrease in tempo and pitch.
-This effect is special enough to warrant its own command for ease of using.
+This effect is common enough to warrant its own command for ease of usage.

 When run, the daycore effect will be applied to the next song played.